 The point is, I did not follow Lea because I had a "quota".
 She did not claim a spot on my twitter stream that was previously occupied by a better-qualified man.
 I just made an effort to follow more women and discovered that there were many interesting people I'd somehow missed out on.
 And this worked out quite well for me as now I follow more interesting people.

 Wherever efforts like this are made by institutional groups - conferences, for example - to ask an underrepresented group to participate more, to give a second look to applications from that underrepresented group - that accusation, "quotas", always tends to quickly follow.
-Usually it comes from members of the overrepresented group who didn't make the cut, complaining that they're being excluded despite being "more qualified", but the fact that Lea is herself a woman doesn't make her claim about "quotas" any more true.
+Usually it comes from members of the over-represented group who didn't make the cut, complaining that they're being excluded despite being "more qualified", but the fact that Lea is herself a woman doesn't make her claim about "quotas" any more true.

 Generally, the attempt to include female speakers in a conference program is not enforced via a "quota", unspoken or not; there are usually more than enough qualified female speakers, who are, for one reason or another, either (A) not applying, or (B) being rejected by a flawed "objective" selection process.
 The fact is that it is very, very hard to tell whether a speaker will give a good talk or not, even subjectively, in advance.
 There is basically no objective metric, so we can't say that we currently have a pure meritocracy, since we can't even agree on what merit is, for conference speakers.

-Additionally, myriad cognitive biases influence our judgement.
+Additionally, myriad cognitive biases influence our judgment.
 For example, in an often-repeated story, blind auditions radically (50%) improve the chances that a woman will be selected in an orchestra.
 Is this because all conductors are knuckle-dragging misogynists?
 Well, okay, some are, but for the most part, that's probably not the reason: it's just that we – both genders in many cultures – are primed, since childhood, to regard woman as less capable, and repeated scientific analysis has shown that that bias creeps into our thinking in all kinds of contexts.

-(An aside to the dudes in the audience: if you want to be an ally to feminists, the thing to do is never to say "well I'm not a sexist, I would never let gender influence my judgement".
-It's to say "I know my judgement might be compromised in ways I can't control, so I'm going to take steps to ensure that doesn't negatively affect anyone".
+(An aside to the dudes in the audience: if you want to be an ally to feminists, the thing to do is never to say "well I'm not a sexist, I would never let gender influence my judgment".
+It's to say "I know my judgment might be compromised in ways I can't control, so I'm going to take steps to ensure that doesn't negatively affect anyone".
 A good general rule for privileged classes of all types.)

 However, even if women were, for some reason, less qualified, and an actual quota were needed to get women on stage at technical conferences, it would still be worth it.
 Let me reiterate first though: the women who apply for talks are not generally less qualified, and such quotas are generally not necessary.
 One reason that you really don't need a quota for this particular role is that experience is not really a factor in giving a good talk; in fact, it can work against you.